Champagne's campaign is underway but he may need more than just his global diplomatic and footballing experience to get him elected as FIFA president.

-Having become known as a Blatterite during his spell at Fifa, there are serious question marks over Champagne's ability to distance himself from the current perception of the governing body as an outdated organisation.
+Having become known as a Blatterite during his spell at FIFA, there are serious question marks over Champagne's ability to distance himself from the current perception of the governing body as an outdated organization.

 But beyond that, he was unable to promise that he will remain in the running for the presidency should Blatter decide to stand for re-election.
 The inference is that Blatter is intending to retire after his current mandate, but any change of stance would result in Champagne reviewing his own candidacy.

-When questioned as to the legitimacy of claims that his aversion to running against Blatter makes him little more than a direct replacement for the Swiss, he stressed his desire to move the organisation into the 21st Century and fix long-standing issues regarding transparency and the current "image deficit" suffered by Fifa amid recent corruption charges.
+When questioned as to the legitimacy of claims that his aversion to running against Blatter makes him little more than a direct replacement for the Swiss, he stressed his desire to move the organization into the 21st Century and fix long-standing issues regarding transparency and the current "image deficit" suffered by FIFA amid recent corruption charges.

-His plan to revolutionise the Fifa Executive Committee (ExCo), which currently proposes and ratifies the majority of the sport's rules, will need to be used as a key tool in winning new backers.
-He believes that, as with governments around the world, the president should be allow to elect his own ExCo, with the members coming from a variety of different organisations around football.
+His plan to revolutionize the FIFA Executive Committee (ExCo), which currently proposes and ratifies the majority of the sport's rules, will need to be used as a key tool in winning new backers.
+He believes that, as with governments around the world, the president should be allowed to elect his own ExCo, with the members coming from a variety of different organizations around football.

 However, it appears that it will take Blatter's assurance that he will retire next year for Champagne to truly be taken seriously, with the Frenchman having had to reject accusations at the launch on Monday that he is simply seeking attention ahead of a fifth term for Blatter.

 Champagne admitted on Monday that he would dearly like the endorsement of former ally Blatter should the Swiss not run for re-election, citing the backing of the current president as a huge boost to his chances.